-Oncology Patient Need
+Oncology Patient Information

 Overall cancer survival has significantly improved over the years.
 Nevertheless, cancer remains the second leading cause of death in the United States.
 Similar statistics are observed in other industrialized countries such as Canada, the United Kingdom, France and Italy, among others.